Dice

 Usage Notes

-"Kin" often carries emotional weight.
-It can mean distant cousins at a reunion or your closest blood relatives.
-In Appalachia, it can also mean chosen family - folks you claim as your own.
+"Kin" carries both genealogical and emotional meaning.
+It can refer to distant relations at a reunion or the closest circle you trust.
+In mountain speech, it can also mean chosen family - folks you treat as yours without needing blood ties.

 Kin Topics